DreamVu/PAL-SDK/README.md

 Once complete please reboot the system.
 The packages will be installed in \~/DreamVu folder.

-To preview the PAL camera for x86_64 architecture run the below command
+To preview the PAL camera, run the below command

     Explorer